cloudflare/cloudflare-docs/content/images/get-started.md

 {{<Aside type="note">}}

-If you are using Image Resizing in a Worker, you need to include the appropriate logic in your Worker code to prevent resizing images from any origin.
-Unchecking this option in the dash does not apply to image resizing requests coming from Cloudflare Workers.
+If you are using transformations in a Worker, you need to include the appropriate logic in your Worker code to prevent resizing images from any origin.
+Unchecking this option in the dash does not apply to transformation requests coming from Cloudflare Workers.

 {{</Aside>}}